Jerry Harvey (inventor): JH Audio

 By May of that year he had 300 custom orders after an audio show in Los Angeles, and in ten days there was more than $250,000 worth of orders.
 The company, which is based in Apopka, Florida, had a revenue of $1 million in 2009.
 Though Harvey is a pilot, the aviation headset department was discontinued in January 2011.
 Harvey's wife, Brittany, was President and CEO in 2011.
 The company had 16 employees, and Harvey's daughter Jaime Harvey was chief operating officer.

 Harvey continues to mix live concert sound about eight to twelve weeks a year, partly to beta test new models under real stage conditions.
 In January 2013, Steve Thomas was promoted from CFO to CEO of JH Audio.

 Harvey divorced again, and at end of 2013 he became sole owner of JHAudio.
 Harvey hired veteran roadie and sales executive Andy Regan to serve as president in 2014.
 JHAudio launched a line of universal earphones for consumers.

+In May 2025 JH Audio was acquired by Sound Devices, a subsidiary of Audiotonix.